KhodorAmmar/rspack-plugin-retry-chunk-load/README.md

 import { RetryChunkLoadPlugin } from "rspack-plugin-retry-chunk-load";

 plugins: [
 	new RetryChunkLoadPlugin({
 		/**
 		 * Optional identifier for the cache-busting function.
 Can be 'default' (`?cache-bust=true`) or 'timestamp' (Date.now()).
 		 */
-    cacheBust: "timestamp";
+		cacheBust: "timestamp",
 		/**
 		 * Optional code to be executed in the browser context if after all retries chunk is not loaded.
 		 * if not set - nothing will happen and error will be returned to the chunk loader.
 		 */
-    lastResortScript: "window.location.href='/500.html';",
+		lastResortScript: "window.location.href='/500.html'",
 		/**
 		 * Optional value to set the maximum number of retries to load the chunk.
 		 * Default is 3.
 		 */
-    maxRetries: 3;
+		maxRetries: 3,
 		/**
 		 * Optional value to set the amount of time in milliseconds before trying to load the chunk again.
 		 * Default is 100ms.
 		 */
-    retryDelay: 100;
+		retryDelay: 100
 	})
 ];
 ```